flaupretre/sysfunc/doc/func_ref.md

 ## sf\_soft\_install ##
 **Install a software if not already present**

-Install or updates a software depending on its presence on the host If the software is not up to date, no action.
+Install or updates a software depending on its presence on the host

+If the software is installed but not up to date, no action.

 <table border=1 cellpadding=5 style="border-collapse: collapse;" width=100%>
 <tr><td align=center width=50><b><i>Args</i></b></td><td style="padding: 0;"><table border=1 cellpadding=5 style="border-collapse: collapse;" width=100%><tr><td width=20 align=center>$*</td><td>software name(s)</td></tr>